-EuroGames during Copenhagen 2021 is going to be the most inclusive sporting event ever.
-We want athletes to be able to compete in safe and secure surroundings, and we want people to make new friends and new memories as they break a sweat on the court and give it their all during the match.
+EuroGames at Copenhagen 2021 is going to be the most inclusive sporting event ever.
+We want athletes to be able to compete in safe and secure surroundings, and we want people to make new friends and new memories as they break a sweat on the court and give their all during the match.
 But we also want to make the sports program as inclusive as possible by making it accessible to those who have trained for years as well as those who just happen to pass by.

 Sports to the People

 Sport to the People is an addition to the regular and recognized tournaments that make up the backbone of EuroGames.
 Sport to the People is a public program where we want to involve all the people living and visiting Copenhagen and Malmö during Copenhagen 2021 and it will take place in several squares, parks and venues across Copenhagen.